JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 Various use of custom allocators, etc.
 Early abort link graph threads if abandoning/quitting the game.
 Various forms of caching and incremental updates to the link graph overlay.
+Change FlowStat from an RB-tree to a flat map with small-object optimisation.
+Change FlowStatMap from an RB-tree to a B-tree indexed vector.
+Replace MCF Dijkstra RB-tree with B-tree.
+Skip per source node MCF Dijkstra when all demand for that node has been satisfied.

+### Pathfinder

+YAPF: Reduce need to scan open list queue when moving best node to closed list

 ### Save and load